 As you have probably noticed, House Republicans are on a crusade against public health protections administered by the Environmental Protection Agency.

-It might have something to do with the half dozen or so new rules EPA is proposing that . . . → Read More: Secret Video of Republican Planning Session against EPA
+It might have something to do with the half dozen or so new rules EPA . . . → Read More: Secret Video of Republican Planning Session against EPA

 Mayor Michael Bloomberg just gave $50 million to the Sierra Club’s Beyond Coal campaign.
 It was already the biggest, baddest thing happening in the grassroots movement to confront climate change.
 Now it’s going to explode.
 This is what Biden would call a BFD.